- Paul Goat Allen, B.A.

 - Apply critiquing practices, pedagogical techniques, and preprofessional skills in order to effectively instruct others in fiction writing practices.

 - Illustrate an understanding of craft and the marketplace through producing a complete, market-ready genre novel.

 During each writers’ residency, students participate in a daily writers’ workshop.
 They also take four afternoon courses or modules and attend a guest writers’ workshop and presentation.
 In the intervening months, students complete term writing projects under the guidance of a faculty mentor and with online support from a peer writing group.
-Also during those months they take a different online course for each term: three sections of SEL 600 (the specific genre determined by what the student is writing), SEL 641 , and SEL 651 .
+Also during those months they take a different online course for each term: three sections of SEL 600 , SEL 641 , and SEL 651 .

 The following four modules are taken during SEL 610 - Writers’ Residency 1 (English) :